feiwang3311/Lantern/README.md

 * SentimentTreeLSTM
 * MnistCNN

-You can also choose to run all 4 test cases in one command:
+You can also choose to run all 4 test cases as well as a bunch of basic tests in one command:

 ```
 $ sbt